vuila9/Sudoku-Solver/README.md

 Python 3+

 ## Future Improvements
-Showing hints when a player is stuck
+- Showing hints when a player is stuck
-Timer for tracking how long it takes to solve a puzzle.
+- Timer for tracking how long it takes to solve a puzzle.
-A leaderboard for tracking top scores.
+- A leaderboard for tracking top scores.
+- Show in real-time how the algorithm changes each cell using backtracking when solving
+- Note: To edit the code, just download the 2 files **_main.py_** and **_sudoku_penciling.py_**

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.